Music Education Council:

 The Music Education Council (MEC) acts as a medium for bringing together in a working relationship those organisations and institutions in the United Kingdom involved in music education and music education training, thereby creating a common meeting ground and opportunities for the exchange of information and the promotion of joint or connected activities.

 As the umbrella body for organisations connected with music education in the United Kingdom and the UK’s representative body for ISME and other international organisations, MEC is uniquely placed to represent the music education sector.
+Through its corporate members MEC represents tens of thousands of music educators across the UK.
 MEC’s strength is its capacity to unite all those who wish to make a difference to the lives of children and adults through the power of music.

 Personal statement by Richard Hallam, Chair of MEC